sjlid/basic-intranet-template/README.md

-# basic-intranet-template
+# Basic Intranet Template

+## Overview
 MVP version is ready.
+Following goals:
-Following goals: enrich with exceptions' handling, fix small bugs.
+- enrich with exceptions' handling
+- fix small bugs.

-It's a basic intranet (maybe it can be even a template) with the most popular CRUD functions for it.
+Server-side part of basic intranet with the most popular CRUD functions for it and with added secuity with JWT using.